 Humanity & Inclusion helps hospitals and clinics care for injured refugees by supplying rehabilitation equipment and organizing physical therapy sessions for patients.
 The rehabilitation team provides physical therapy to people who have had limbs amputated and need to learn to use artificial limbs, as well as people with injuries such as complex fractures that could result in a permanent disability due to prolonged periods of inactivity.

-The organization supports vulnerable and displaced families through distributions of food and hygiene items.
+The organization supports vulnerable refugee families through distributions of food and hygiene items.

-Risk education teams visit displaced people in camps and urban areas to educate them about the dangers posed by explosive remnants of war.
+Risk education teams educate Syrians about the dangers posed by explosive remnants of war.
 In particular, children are taught how to identify and avoid ordnance.
 More than 71,500 Syrians have been educated so far.

-Humanity & Inclusion works in close collaboration with local and international organizations to ensure that services for refugees and displaced people are accessible to people with reduced mobility.
+Humanity & Inclusion works in close collaboration with local and international organizations to ensure that services for refugees are accessible to people with reduced mobility.